MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/c-management-group-and-subscription-organization.md

 - Using Azure Advisor to check cost optimization recommendations.

-**Design Recommendations:**
+**Design recommendations:**

 - Use Azure Cost Management for the first level of aggregation and make it available to application owners.

 <!-- Need to ask Uday or anyone else what this actually means
 -->

-- Use Azure Resource Tags for cost categorization and resource grouping.
+- Use Azure resource tags for cost categorization and resource grouping.

   This allows your to have a chargeback mechanism for workloads that share a subscription, or for a given workload that span multiple subscriptions.